I spend way too much time on eBay these days,

 I saw the potential in this piece, but only because I recently saw an antique rounding board in someone's home recently.

-A talented artist, Lori of Decorating with Art was commissioned to paint cherubs & roses across the board and it was gorgeous!
+Lori of Decorating with Art was commissioned to paint cherubs & roses across the board and it was gorgeous!

 It was electrified and all I can say is WOW !
 I know I will never see anything like it again.